joedolson/my-tickets/src/readme.txt

 * Offer member-only discounts for logged-in users
 * General Admission tickets: Sell tickets for events without dates, valid for days, weeks, or months after purchase.

-My Tickets is hugely flexible - check out the <a href="https://www.joedolson.com/my-tickets/add-ons/">library of Premium add-ons</a>!
+My Tickets is flexible and easy to extend - check out the <a href="https://www.joedolson.com/my-tickets/add-ons/">library of Premium add-ons</a>!

 = Accessibility =